 A Toolkit for Action

-The 2020 U.S. presidential election campaign season opens opportunities for IDSA and HIVMA members to speak with candidates by attending events hosted by them or their supporters, attending forums hosted by external organizations, or other activities.
-While IDSA and HIVMA are non-partisan organizations and do not endorse political candidates, we are eager to educate candidates about ID and HIV issues and to hear and influence their plans and positions on the issues that matter to IDSA and HIVMA members and their patients We encourage you to ask candidates or their staff questions about ID and HIV priorities.
+With the pressing need to control the pandemic, this U.S. presidential election campaign season opens unprecedented opportunities for IDSA and HIVMA members to examine differences in the candidates’ approaches to public health, health care and science and to consider what their differences will mean to critical infectious diseases and HIV responses in the short and long-term.
+Engaging with the candidates offers important opportunities to educate them on these issues that are important to communities across America.
+While IDSA and HIVMA are non-partisan organizations and do not endorse political candidates, we encourage you to participate in virtual events with candidates, contact the campaigns through their website to share your expertise and perspectives, and ask candidates or their staff questions about ID and HIV priorities.
 Click here to view a petition signed by over 500 members of IDSA, HIVMA, and PIDS urging all presidential candidates to prioritize responses to infectious diseases threats.

 - Check out the candidates’ websites for information about events in your community.